BITNP/BIThesis/contributing.md

 - use `#community` channel to **report a bug**, **feature request** and **asking for help**.
 - use `#random` channel to have **unrelated discussion**:laughing:!
-- use `#annoucnment` channel if you don't want to miss the **updated news and features**!
+- use `#announcement` channel if you don't want to miss the **updated news and features**!

 > note: there is no detailed rules about how to ask question, just provide enough information and rethink before write.

 ## Bug Report on Github